EverWinter23/skynet/LOG.md

 complete-sync[False] The remote dir will retain the files which have been deleted in the local dir.

+**Resource Moved**

+If a resource (file/dir) is moved inside the local dir which is being monitored, we simply mimic the move on the remote SFTP server.

 ## Syncing local dir with remote dir

 The following is a list of things that need to be done to done, to set-up complete